Berkeley-CS195/sp23/content/readings.md

    - "[Why We Really Should Ban Autonomous Weapons: A Response][killbot2]"
    - "[Ban or No Ban, Hard Questions Remain on Autonomous Weapons][killbot3]"

-Consequentialism (two short readings):
-   - "[Philosophy - Ethics: Consequentialism][consequentialism1]"
-   - "[The Status of Moral Emotions in Consequentialist Moral Reasoning][consequentialism2]" - pages 1-7 only
-   - For even more, see [Stanford's Encyclopedia of Philosophy][consequentialism3] or [The University of Tenneesse's Encyclopedia of Philosophy][consequentialism4].
-These are not required readings and are fairly technical, dense reads.

    [drones1]: http://www.nytimes.com/2015/04/24/world/asia/drone-strikes-reveal-uncomfortable-truth-us-is-often-unsure-about-who-will-die.html?_r=0
    [drones2]: http://www.nytimes.com/2012/07/15/sunday-review/the-moral-case-for-drones.html